Ongole Gittha: Plot

 The film opens with Narayana and his son escaping from a gangster Durga, who intends to kill them.
-The film then shifts to 2001 where a young boy named White, an orphan, enters the Ongole market.
-He manages to catch the attention of many people including the market chairman Adikeshavulu, who is god to the people of the market, with his tactical ways of business and establishes him as a businessman there.
+The film then shifts to 2001, where a young boy named White, an orphan, enters the Ongole market.
+He manages to catch the attention of many people, including the market chairman Adikeshavulu, who is god to the people of the market with his tactical ways of business, and establishes him as a businessman there.

-Years later, White, still a leading merchant in the market, is the owner of four shops.
+Years later, White, still a leading merchant in the market, owns four shops.
 On the inaugural event of his fourth shop, he meets Sandhya a.k.a.
-Sandy, Adikeshavulu's daughter and falls for her.
+Sandy, Adikeshavulu's daughter, and falls for her.
 The MLA wants to buy the market so he can shift it to a land on the outskirts of the city.
 During this, it is also revealed that Adikeshavulu is not a good person but is pretending to be one.
-Whenever he returns home after difficultly pretending to be a good person, he stands in front of the mirror and removes his clothes.
+Whenever he returns home after difficulty pretending to be a good person, he stands in front of the mirror and removes his clothes.
 Out of anger for Adikeshavulu not giving him the market, the MLA makes White the market chairman.
-Adikeshavulu beats the MLA and makes him announce Adikeshavulu the chairman.
+Adikeshavulu beats the MLA and makes him announce the former as the chairman.
 White agrees on the condition that Sandy must marry him.
 Out of greed for the market, Adikeshavulu agrees and gets White and Sandy engaged.

-On the night after their engagement, White goes to Sandy's house to meet her, but she escapes from him and reaches outside the house with her grandmother and mother and complains on White.
+On the night after their engagement, White goes to Sandy's house to meet her, but she escapes from him, reaches outside the house with her grandmother and mother, and complains about White.
 Just then, Adikeshavulu comes in drunk but controlled.
-White understands and leaves, but his father-like business partner in a drunk mode reveals that White has a father who lives in Tripura.
-Adikeshavulu uses this information and sends Durga to find White's father.
-But at Tripura, Durga bumps into White while trying to kill an old enemy.
+White understands and leaves, but his father-like business partner, in a drunk mode, reveals that White has a father who lives in Tripura.
+Adikeshavulu uses this information and sends Durga to find White's father, but at Tripura, Durga bumps into White while trying to kill an old enemy.
 It is now revealed that the 'old enemy' is White's father and White's real name is Dorababu.
-White's partner finds out and blames White of being the son of the person who murdered his family.
+White's partner finds out and blames White for being the son of the person who murdered his family.